 Geo: Tell Cheryl that I’ll take all the love she’s got, upper or lower.
 It’s lonely out here, Chucker. 🙂 (What’s Love Got To Do With It)

 The Big 8.
 Just taught a graduate radio journalism class Thursday at MU in Columbia, MO.
 Nothing illustrates the best of radio news in the Drake era than CKLW.
 Check this out: http://www.youtube.com/watch?v=BDCdbmwy9l8

-Geo: I understand that they had 23 people in just the news department John.
-They don’t even have that many at a whole radio station now.
+Geo: I understand that they had 23 people in their the news department alone.
+Hell, they don’t have that many at a whole radio station now, John.
 (Hockey, Football, & Sex)